yaqubz/FYP/PPGUI/README.md

 Last updated: 4 Mar
 ## Overview

-This project is a Drone Path Planner designed for UAV lab testing and field applications.
+This module is a Drone Path Planner designed for UAV lab testing and field applications.
 It provides a graphical interface for planning waypoints, marking obstacles, and visualizing flight paths.
 The software is built using Pygame for rendering and Tkinter for user input handling.

+- **NOTE**: As of 19 Mar 2025, most features in PPGUI have been ported over to UWBViz, as waypoints are now marked directly with UWB tags, rather than through mouse inputs.

 ## Features